RedDirtBits/TinyPico-ESP32-Temp-To-MQTT/README.md

 # TinyPico Temperature To MQTT

-A simple project set up for the purpose of testing power consumption of the TinyPico while reading room temperature and humidity and publishing to MQTT
+A simple project set up for the purpose of testing power consumption of the TinyPico while reading room temperature and humidity sensors and publishing to MQTT

 # Purpose